 - Gary McCue’s Trekking in Tibet guide

-By the way, none of these writers, bloggers or travel agents pay us to promote them — they’ve just all got plenty of useful information for your trip to Tibet :-) As Amazon Affiliates, we do get a small commission when someone buys a book from Amazon through our links.
+As Amazon Affiliates, we get a small commission when someone buys a book from Amazon through our links.

-A great place to start planning your trip is an excellent long post on Travel in Tibet from Jamin “Losang” York’s new Land of Snows blog.
+Your agent will help you in a million ways, but you will also want to do your own research.
+There is an excellent long post on Travel in Tibet from Jamin “Losang” York’s Land of Snows blog.

 This post is a fresh, generous collection of things you should know before you head out, including: